thinkycx/how2root/README.md

 ### Note
 Slide filename's format looks like `NAME@AUTHOR.pdf`.

-**Space and Chinese colon（：）** should better not presents  in the filename as to be better shown in the README.md and the jekyll bug.You can replace them with `-`。
+**Space and Chinese colon（：）** should better not present  in the filename as to be better shown in the README.md and the jekyll bug.You can replace them with `-`。

 ### Support